Class Warfare (film): Plot

 When Graham's girlfriend Amber drives to the lake house and knocks on the door, Kristen sends Jason to drive Richard and Graham off a cliff in a car while she distracts Amber.
 The next morning Amber convinces them to search for Graham.
 They find the car wreck and report it to the police.

 Jason discovers that Kristen has been lying to him about several things, while Amber discovers camcorder tapes of the group discussing the lottery ticket.
 They break into Amber's house and retrieve the tape, while Amber calls the police.
 Kristen buys some scratch-off tickets then she and Jason attempt to redeem the ticket, only to be told that it was purchased after the drawing and is not valid.
 Amber brings a police officer but Jason knocks him out with a tire iron.
 Jason and Kristen drive after Amber and Kristen throws the new tickets out of the car window before Jason crashes into a gas truck.
-Kristen's cigarette ignites both vehicles.
+Kristen's cigarette ignites both vehicles, and she and Jason both die in the explosion.

 Amber later watches camcorder video of Richard planning to trick Kristen with his invalid lottery ticket, then scratches off Kristen's new tickets and finds a winning ticket for the grand prize.
 She conceals this information from her friend Maria.